 Length of grass – If you have dreamed of having a wildflower meadow instead of a lawn, this is one gardening law you need to pay attention to.
 Most areas forbid grass being over a certain height.
 Many legal cases have resulted from cities mowing down a meadow yard.

 Watering requirements – Depending on where you live, the yard care laws may forbid or require certain kinds of watering.
 Typically, where water is scarce, it is forbidden to water lawns and plants.
 In other areas, you can be fined for letting your lawn turn brown from lack of watering.
 Before filling a rain barrel, check to see if they are allowed.
-The last thing you want is for a full barrel to tip over and flood your neighbour’s basement.
+The last thing you want is for a full barrel to tip over and flood your neighbor’s basement.

 Hell strips – Hell strips are the sections of land between the street and the sidewalk.
 This hard to tend purgatory land belongs to the city by law, but you are required to keep it maintained.
 Trees, shrubs and other plants put in these areas by the city are your responsibility to care for, but you normally do not have the right to damage or remove these plants.

 Birds – Many people do not realize that most areas forbid disturbing or killing wild birds.
 Most areas even have laws restricting caring for these birds, even if they are injured.
 If you find an injured wild bird in your yard, call a local wildlife agency to come get the bird.
 Do not move or disturb nests, eggs or fledglings.

 Weeds – Urban garden ordinances often forbid growing noxious or invasive weeds, either knowingly or unknowingly.
 These weeds change from area to area depending on your climate and conditions.

 Animals – Other common urban garden ordinances apply to farm animals.
 While it might be a nice idea to keep a few chickens or a goat, this may be forbidden under many cities’ garden laws.